 After completing all the steps, we let her know our plans for the next day.
 We share them with excitement and vigor, letting her know that it will only happen if she goes to sleep.
 Doing this refocuses her attention away from the “dreaded idea of going to bed.”
 Instead, it gets her excited about what’s to come if she relaxes and closes her eyes.

-Lastly, consistently sticking with these tips has caused bedtime to be fun rather than dread.
+Lastly, consistently following these tips has made bedtime fun rather than dreadful.
 These simple tips have allowed our nightly routine to be full of laughs rather than tears.
-Raising strong-willed kids can be challenging.
-But learning tips and tricks to make life better for yourself and them is so worth it!
+Raising strong-willed kids can be challenging, but learning tips and tricks to make life better for yourself and them is so worth it!